james-bowman/blog/content/post/extending-go-programs-with-plugins.md

 draft = false
-tags = [ "development", "go", "go-lang", "java", "plugins", "RPC", "scripting" ] title = "Extending Go programs with plugins" description = "A look at some of the options for extending and customising Go Lang programs with plug-ins" aliases = ["/post/extending-go-programs-with-plug-ins/"] author = "James Bowman"
+tags = [ "development", "go", "go-lang", "java", "plugins", "RPC", "scripting" ] title = "Extending Go programs with plugins" description = "A look at some of the options for extending and customising Golang programs with plug-ins" aliases = ["/post/extending-go-programs-with-plug-ins/"] author = "James Bowman"